Aetopia/UrsinaCraft/README.md

    1. `run`; starts the game

 ### Command Line Arguments
-Its also possible to run the game from a .bat, .cmd, .nt .etc files.
+It's also possible to run the game from a .bat, .cmd, .nt .etc files.
-###Available Arguments
+### Available Arguments
 1. `-layout`; sets the layout to IJKL
 2. `-fpsdisplay`; toggle the ingame fps display